ahmedfgad/GeneticAlgorithmPython/docs/source/pygad_more.md

    1. The solution where the gene exists.
    2. A list or NumPy array of candidate values for the gene.

-It is the user's responsibility to build such callables to filter the passed list of values and return a new list with the values that meets the gene constraint.
+It is the user's responsibility to build such callables to filter the passed list of values and return a new list with the values that meet the gene constraint.
 If no value meets the constraint, return an empty list or NumPy array.

 For example, if the gene must be smaller than 5, then use this callable: